Aether CLI

 Give people one obvious mounted workflow.

-The local command surface should feel like an extension of the hosted product: one endpoint, one session, and one obvious command.
+The local command surface should feel like an extension of the hosted service: one endpoint, one session, and one obvious command.

 Mount the handed-off session